BastienGolomer/BastienGolomer/README.md

 ## 🔭 Current work
 Looking for opportunities to apply machine learning and deep learning methods to interdisciplinary projects.
-I have a special interest in MedTech and CleanTech, but my main motivation is to harness these technologies to solve problems and help people.
+I have a special interest in MedTech and CleanTech, but my main motivation is to harness these technologies to have a positive impact and help people.
+Sustainability is also a subject very close to my heart and I strive for my work to help society go in this direction.

 ## 🌱 I’m currently learning ...
 Many things at once!
-I'm interested in all sorts of things.
+I am interested in all sorts of things.

 ### ML and DL
 * Explore new flavours of machine learning methods